HUM News journalist Khurram Iqbal in custody under PECA: Azma Bukhari

 Witnesses said that he was not given time to gather belongings or change clothes.

-The arrest has sparked strong condemnation from media bodies.
+The arrest has sparked strong condemnation from media bodies including the PFUJ, AEMEND, the National Press Club Islamabad and the Lahore Press Club.

 Pakistan Federal Union of Journalists (PFUJ) President Afzal Butt called the detention “illegal” and demanded Iqbal’s immediate release.